limjeck/osuplus/README.md

 - Beatmap information in userpage top ranks/recent plays
 - Settings tab to enable/disable osuplus features
 - Force show difficulties in beatmap listing
-- Display "pp if ranked or fc" for maps with scoreboards (click the pp value) (only for standard)
+- Display "pp if ranked or fc" for maps with scoreboards and user recent plays (click the pp value) (only for standard)

 ## Prerequisites
 - Tampermonkey (for Chrome) or Greasemonkey (for Firefox)